[Ad: The Silicon Valley Tarot]

 What to Look For While Playtesting

-If the author or editor asks specific questions in his playtest notes, please try to answer them!
+If the author or editor asks specific questions in the playtest notes, please try to answer them!
 It's frustrating to plow through 10 pages of comments that fail to address the primary question about the manuscript.

 Please do NOT copy-edit or proofread the playtest draft.
 Playtest copies are usually unchecked and unedited when they're posted.
-Even the best drafts will have significant errors of spelling, grammar and punctuation at this stage.
-Just grit your teeth and ignore them - our editors will catch them at the proper time.
+Even the best drafts will have significant errors of spelling, grammar, and punctuation at this stage.
+Just grit your teeth and ignore them – our editors will catch them at the proper time.

 Please DO mention typos which have a significant effect on the rules - for example, a price given as $30 for a weapon that's obviously worth $30,000, or a sloppy sentence that makes it impossible to be sure what a rule means.
 We want to know about these (we'd probably catch them too, eventually, but better safe than sorry).